Important Travel Document Information – Please Read

 UK Work Visa Requirements

-In addition to the precise work criteria associated with the type of short-term visa, you will often need a job offer from a licensed sponsoring organization.
+In addition to the precise work criteria associated with the type of short-term visa, you often need a licensed sponsoring organization to offer you a job.

 In most instances, you will also require a minimum of at least £1,270 in funds to support yourself during your stay.